-These blocks are a step above the Picasso Tiles.
+These magnetic blocks are a step above the Picasso Tiles.
 In addition to the magnetic building blocks, it includes car pieces and other accessories.
 Gives kids the ability to build cars, robots and expand their imagination.
 We have multiple sets of magnet tiles and they are one of our favorite open ended toys- both my 5 and 3 year old can play with these for hours!

 Age 3 or even age 2 is a perfect time to start on scooters and tricycles.
-I looked at a lot of different scooters, because I wasn’t sure that this one was worth the price tag.
-In the end, I decided it was- especially since they are going to be passed down through multiple kids.
-Makes for great re sale so check your Facebook parent groups and craigslist for a used one!
+I looked at a lot of different scooters, because I wasn’t sure that this one was worth the price tag for this particular brand.
+In the end, I decided it definitely was.
+The quality is one of the best and can be shared through multiple kids or passed on to friends.

-In the same vein, getting started on bike riding and more excuses for outdoor play is always great.
+In the same vein of scooters, getting started on bike riding and more excuses for outdoor play is always great.
 You can decide if you want to go right into balance bikes or start with a tricycle that can transition to a two wheeler.
 Many parents have raved about how easy the transition is to a regular bike from a balance one.
 And it grows with your child from 18 months to 5 years old.

 There is nothing better than the real thing to help stimulate the minds of your little budding scientists.
-You get 5 caterpillars, all the food they need and a mesh habitat to grow your butterflies.
+In this garden, you get 5 caterpillars, all the food they need and a mesh habitat to grow your butterflies.
 So cool!

 Another great gift for the little Scientists in your life.
 Real hands on experiments that kids can conduct with easy to follow beginner activities.
 Also introduces a lot of science terms and tools.

-Yay for the start of board games!
 No reading required as toddlers compete to get their squirrels fed.
 Helps with color recognition, beginning matching skills, and of course turn taking and how to win/lose.
 My 3 year old always picks this one out and my 5 year old still enjoys playing it with him and the whole family.

 Imaginative & Pretend Play

 Okay, okay.
 The traditional materials for building forts is imaginative and free.
 BUTTT, these are super amazing.
 Your kids can build really cool forts of different shapes, which doubles up this toy as a building kit but then also have endless hours of imaginative play after they construct them.

 Imaginative play is strong at this age.
-Sometimes it goes into real dinner time and your two year old stirs his milk with a dirty fork because he’s “making soup”. 🙂 But they come up with some of the funniest scenarios.
-No kitchen is complete without some food and cooking utensils.
+They come up with some of the funniest scenarios.
+I’ve bought a pretend kitchen for my boys as well- this is great for any gender!
+Don’t forget the accessories though.
+No play kitchen is complete without some food and cooking utensils.

 Our train sets are constantly played with and a train table keeps them all together and organized.
-It is one of the first toys that my 2 and 4 year old played together for hours without any arguments or destruction.
+It is one of the first toys that my boys (at 2 and 4 years old) played together for hours without any arguments or destruction.
 So I suggest it a lot when they are looking for something to do. 🙂 Still true as they’ve gotten older!